Market Making via Reinforcement Learning in China Commodity Market: Market Making

 \section{Market Making}

-The discussion in this section is confined to high-frequency market making in the order-driven market.
-Market maker, also known as a liquidity provider, is an important role in financial markets who quote limit order on both sides in the market and provide liquidity for other participants, and ideally, will earn the spread as profit.
-Simply because there is no free launch in financial markets, the spread can also be viewed as an aggregate of all potential risks.
-Therefore, the spread can be viewed as the reward of providing liquidity as well as the risks faced by the maker.
+The discussion in this section is confined to high-frequency market-making in an order-driven market.
+Market maker, also known as a liquidity provider, plays an essential role in the financial market.
+Market maker quotes limit order on both sides in the market and provides liquidity for other participants, and ideally, will earn the spread as profit.
+Simply because there is no free launch in the financial market, the spread can also be viewed as compensation for all potential risks faced by the maker.

 Attitudes toward marking making are controversial.
-On the one hand, Market making can promote the overall wealfare\cite{elainewah2020mmWealfh,pithyachariyakul1986exchange}.
-With the competition among makers, the liquidity of the market can be narrowed, and other participators can buy/sell the assets at less cost.
-On the other hand, HFT is criticized to attribute to flash crash.
-The volatility might be enlarged when the market is crowding bunches of agents with heterogeneous strategies.
+On the one hand, the Market maker can promote the overall wealfare\cite{elainewah2020mmWealfh,pithyachariyakul1986exchange}.
+With the competition among makers, the market's spread can be narrowed, and other participators can buy/sell the assets at less cost.
+On the other hand, HFT is criticized for attributing to flash crashes in financial markets.
+The volatility might be enlarged when the market is crowding bunches of agents with heterogeneous high-frequency strategies.

-The rest of the section is organized as followed: In this section, First, we explain concepts related to market making including different types of order and different types of action in subsection \ref{cha:pre:MM:ob}.
-Then, we explain market making under stochastic control framework. \textbf{SPDE is still powerful and wide-used in market-making.
-However, since it is not the centre of the discussion in this study, we only elaborate on the general framework of market making via stochastic control is introduced in section \ref{cha:pre:MM:type}.}
+The rest of the section is organized as follows: In this section, First, we explain concepts related to market-making, including different types of order and various types of action in subsection \ref{cha:pre:MM:ob}.
+Then, we explain market making under a stochastic control framework. \textbf{SPDE is still powerful and wide-used in market-making.
+However, since it is not the center of the discussion of this study, we only elaborate on the general framework of market-making via stochastic control in section \ref{cha:pre:MM:type}.}